mthnguyener/TOP/README.md

 Gather and clean the data

 ### TomTom - Citywide
-Two sides to our data collection - citywide levels and location specific data For citywide traffic data, we utilized a process of webscraping on the live traffic map for DC at TomTom TomTom is a Dutch technology firm that sources traffic information for government and third-party data such as GPS traces, community input, and vehicle sensor data
+Two sides to our data collection - citywide levels and location specific data.

+For citywide traffic data, we utilized a process of webscraping on the live traffic map for DC at TomTom.

-The white panel shows a sample of what the live traffic map contains Data points like congestion level, number of jams, length of jams, etc.
+Data points like congestion level, number of jams, length of jams, etc.

- To scrape this data, we “inspected” the page and grabbed the fetch key from the network tab A sample of how this data pulls into R is provided on the left and how it is sorted after cleaning is in the middle
+To scrape this data, we “inspected” the page and grabbed the fetch key from the network tab.

 ### AirNow
 Taking the 166 date times that come in with the traffic data scrape (i.e., current time to exactly one week ago)